Immersive Field Course: UK: Behavioral Insights

 Course Number 6022

-Program fee & travel costs (see details on financial aid eligibility)
+Program fee & travel costs: See details on Course Credit and Fees

-Enrollment: Limited to 30 students from HBS, 10 students from HKS
+Enrollment: Limited to 30 MBA and 4 doctoral students from HBS, 20 students from HKS.

-This course will be of particular interest to students with an interest in obtaining a basic understanding on behavioral decision research and behavioral economics, and mastering knowledge of decision architecture, or "nudging."
-All students will work on actual projects connected to the UK or the Dutch Government.
+This course will appeal to students who are interested in obtaining a basic understanding on behavioral decision research and behavioral economics, and mastering knowledge of decision architecture, or "nudging."
+All students will work on actual projects connected to the UK government.

-Established in 2010 and directed by David Halpern, the BIT was set up in the heart of the British Government to apply behavioral economics and psychology to policymaking.
+Established in 2010 and directed by David Halpern, the Behavioral Insights Team (BIT) was set up in the heart of the British Government to apply behavioral economics and psychology to policymaking.
 The team has scored numerous successes across the government policy spectrum, overcoming initial skepticism on the part of some government officials.
 In addition to the team's successes at changing policy, they have championed the "What Works" agenda in government, particularly through the use of randomized controlled trials, and through collaboration with academics.